TedyonGit/BillCipherMysteryBot/README.md

 to run the bot.

 # Info
-You need to add keywords/codes in the "ReadWords.txt" and the bot will verify each of them and if he founds a good response he will save it in the "WorkingCodes.txt" file.
+You need to add keywords/codes in the "ReadWords.txt" and the bot will verify each of them and if he finds a good response he will save it in the "WorkingCodes.txt" file.

 Made with ❤ by Tedy